xjseabrum/xjseabrum/README.md

 seabrum.x {{at}} gmail {{dot}} com

 # Interests
 Currently I am most interested in how ML and AI can approach problems that are linguistically rooted.
 As such, the projects that I have worked on are mainly geared towards analyzing text data from ML and AI (NNDL) approaches.
+However, I am also skilled at using general data science techniques and analyses to approach data and ultimately drive meaning from it.

 # Education
 I received my undergraduate degree from Boston University in May 2018.
 I double-majored in Economics and in Japanese Language & Literature.